 ANAHEIM, Calif.
 (July 19, 2022) — Anaheim has preserved four mid-century neon signs with a donation to the Museum of Neon Art in Glendale.

-The signs once advertised motels and a liquor store dating back to the heyday of neon signs in the 1950s, ’60s and ’70s.
+The city donated the signs that once advertised motels and a liquor store and market dating back to the heyday of neon signs in the 1950s, ’60s and ’70s.

 Neon signs were a big part of Anaheim’s postwar development, led in part by the opening of Disneyland in 1955 and what’s known as Googie architecture inspired by the Space Age and other mid-century design trends.

 Today, you can still an Anaheim icon of neon, Googie architecture at Linbrook Bowl on Brookhurst Street and Lincoln Avenue in west Anaheim.

 The city of Anaheim donated the four signs to the Museum of Neon Art to preserve part of the city’s architectural history.